medusa-project/simple-queue-server/README.md

 # SimpleAmqpServer

+*This is deprecated in favor of SimpleQueueServer, also in the medusa-project*

 This gem makes it easy to put up a server listening and responding to requests via AMQP.
 Simply subclass SimpleAmqpServer::Base, configure, follow the conventions for messages, and add handlers for each action you want to handle.